Junior Chef

 Those selected for the South West final will be offered the opportunity to receive mentoring from one of our county judges to help them to develop their skills and confidence, as well as to enhance their dish for the final.

-The South West finalists will be invited to attend the final at Exeter College in Devon on 7th October, where they will be asked to prepare their same main course dish, for two people, again, but this time with the benefit of any enhancements they may have worked on with their mentors.
+The South West finalists will be invited to attend the final at Exeter College in Devon on Saturday 5th October, where they will be asked to prepare their same main course dish, for two people, again, but this time with the benefit of any enhancements they may have worked on with their mentors.
 The principal ingredients used in the dish must be the same as those used in the county finals.
 Finalists will be given 90 minutes to prepare and present their dish for our finals’ judging panel.

-The results will be announced immediately following the final and the winner will be invited to our awards presentation dinner on Tuesday 24th October to receive their award.
+The results will be announced immediately following the final and the winner will be invited to our awards presentation dinner on Tuesday 29th October to receive their award.

 Prizes